LK4D4/lk4d4.darth.io/content/posts/timers.md

 		delta := int64(-1)
 		// iterate over timers in heap starting from [0] for {
-			// there is no more timers, exit iterating loop if len(timers.t) == 0 {
+			// there are no more timers, exit iterating loop if len(timers.t) == 0 {
 				delta = -1
 				break